Localization of strings on group manifolds: WZW model on the group manifold

 To begin with, we assume that $\alphaR^{}$ and $\alphaL$ are real, so that the two formulas coincide.
 We will first analyze the partition function of the positive chirality fermions of the SWZW model.
-This partition function, including the insertion~$(-1)^F$ and the integral over the charged fermion zero-modes (but suppressing for the moment the neutral zero-mode), is given by \be q^{1/8} i (\zeta-\zeta^{-1}) \prod_{m=1}^\infty (1-q^m) (1-q^m \zeta^2)(1-q^{m}\zeta^{-2}) \,, \ee with~$q=e^{2 \pi i \tau}$, $\zeta=e^{2\pi i \alphaR}$.
+This partition function, including the insertion~$(-1)^F$ and the integral over the charged fermion zero-modes (but suppressing for the moment the neutral zero-mode), is given by \be q^{1/8} (\zeta-\zeta^{-1}) \prod_{m=1}^\infty (1-q^m) (1-q^m \zeta^2)(1-q^{m}\zeta^{-2}) \,, \ee with~$q=e^{2 \pi i \tau}$, $\zeta=e^{2\pi i \alphaR}$.
 The infinite product comes from a straightforward count of the states of the positive chirality fermions, using powers of $q$ and $\zeta$ to keep track of the values of $L_0$ and $Q_{3,R}$ (the infinite product is a function of $\zeta^2$ since the charged fermions, being the off-diagonal components of the adjoint representation, have $Q_{3,R}=\pm 2$).
 The remaining factors in eqn.~(\ref{trace1}) are more subtle.
 The factor $q^{1/8}$ reflects the ground state energy of three (untwisted) Majorana fermions in the Ramond sector.
-Quantizing two fermion zero-modes of charges $\pm 2$ gives (as in \cite{Jackiw:1975fn}) a pair of quantum states with $Q_{3,R}$ charges $\pm 1$, and with eigenvalues\footnote{The eigenvalues are $\pm i$ rather than $\pm 1$ because of a subtlety, explained in Appendix~\ref{orbifoldtheory}, in the definition of the operator $(-1)^F$ for a pair of Majorana fermion modes.
-This factor is somewhat convention-dependent and for our purposes cancels out when we combine positive and negative chirality fermions.} $i $ and $-i$ of the operator $(-1)^F$, accounting for the factor $i(\zeta-\zeta^{-1})$.
+Quantizing two fermion zero-modes of charges $\pm 2$ gives a pair of quantum states with $Q_{3,R}$ charges $\pm 1$, and with eigenvalues $\pm 1$ of the operator $(-1)^F$, accounting for the factor $(\zeta-\zeta^{-1})$.
 We have not included the neutral fermion zero-mode in this calculation because an odd number of Majorana zero-modes do not have a natural Hilbert space quantization.
+See the discussion at the end of the introduction and in Appendix~\ref{orbifoldtheory}.
 When we combine positive and negative chirality modes, there will be two neutral fermion zero-modes, and their quantization will give two states, contributing a factor of 2 in the trace~(\ref{hilbtr}).

 By an identity due to Jacobi, the function in eqn.~(\ref{trace1}) can be more concisely written as $\vartheta_1(\tau,2\,\alphaR^{})$, where \be \vartheta_1(\tau,z)\=\sum_{n\,\in \, \Z+1/2}(-1)^n \, q^{n^2/2} \, e^{2\pi i n z} \ee is the odd Jacobi theta function.
 Including also the negative chirality fermions, whose trace is computed in the same way, and including a factor of 2 from the neutral fermion zero-modes, we find that, if $\alphaL$ and $\alphaR$ are real, the contribution of the fermions to either~(\ref{hilbtr}) or~(\ref{hilbtr2}) is a factor \be 2 \, \vartheta_1(\tau,2\,\alphaR^{})\, \overline{\vartheta_1(\tau,2\,\alphaL^{})} \,. \ee